-How Can Relaxation Skills Help My Family?
+How Can Relaxation Skills Help Me?

 - Muscle tension is often associated with anxiety.
-Think about yourself clenching the steering wheel while stuck in traffic.
+Think about clenching your pen or pencil while taking a test.
 Your muscles are tight and you are likely feeling stressed.
-Similarly, teens with anxiety can experience shoulder tension, stomachaches, headaches, and other physical symptoms. - This is because the mind and the body are connected.
-When teens who are anxious or feeling some other negative emotion learn to practice relaxation, they find that they can calm their bodies, reduce anxiety, improve their sleep, and experience many other benefits. - Your teen needs to practice relaxation skills regularly during times of low anxiety so that they are better able to use the skills when they need them during times of higher anxiety.
+If you have anxiety, you may experience shoulder tension, stomachaches, headaches, and other physical symptoms. - This is because the mind and the body are connected: calmer body, calmer mind.
+Learning to practice relaxation can help your calm your body, reduce anxiety, improve sleep, and experience many other benefits. - Practice relaxation skills regularly during times of low anxiety so that you are better able to use the skills when you need them during times of higher anxiety.
 You can't use a skill well in "the game" if you don't practice! - Relaxation skills are "portable."
-Your teen can do them at home, school, or in public.
+Your can do them at home, school, or in public.
 Most relaxation skills can be done quickly and without anyone noticing.